ES-Catapult/clock_plot/README.md

-## clock_plots
+## clock_plot

-clock_plots provides a simple way to visualize timeseries data mapping 24 hours onto the 360 degrees of a polar plot.
+clock_plot provides a simple way to visualize timeseries data mapping 24 hours onto the 360 degrees of a polar plot.
 For usage, please see the examples.ipynb Jupyter notebook

 Time features are automatically generated for your timeseries